Rootly vs Tines

 - What integrations does it support?

-- Rootly integrates with Slack and Jira.
+- Rootly integrates natively with Slack and Jira to streamline incident communication and tracking.

 - Who is it best for?